Pssst. How’s your delivery experience (DX)?

 There are lots of different carriers in operation, and all of them have different offerings.
 What works for one business might not be the best fit for yours, so it’s important to do your research.

-And it’s research worth doing, if you want to deliver your parcels in a reliable, cost-friendly, and efficient way.
+And it’s worth doing if you want to deliver your parcels in a reliable, cost-friendly, and efficient way.

-When investigating the best options, things to review include the shapes and sizes each carrier can ship without added difficulties.
-Check that they can ship whatever you’re sending too – some carriers won’t transport food or fragile items, for example.
-And check where they ship to and for what cost – especially if you have customers overseas.
+When investigating the best options, review the shapes and sizes of parcels each carrier can ship without added difficulties.
+Check that they can ship whatever you’re sending too.
+Some shipping companies won’t transport food or fragile items, for example.
+You should also check where they ship to and for what cost – especially if you have customers overseas.

 Some carriers offer collection services which can save you precious time, as the courier will collect your items from you, giving you some time back.
-Alternatively, some services offer drop off points, which tend to be slightly cheaper.
+Alternatively, some carriers offer drop-off points, which tend to be slightly cheaper.
 Deciding which option is best for your business will really just depend on your needs and priorities.
-But it’s worth the time to research and find the best fit.
+But it’s worth researching to find the best fit.

 Reduce shipping costs

 Customers may be willing to wait longer to receive their delivery if it means free shipping.
-This means you can select more cost-effective carrier services.
+This means you can select a more cost-effective carrier.
 Studies also show customers are willing to add products to their shopping cart to get free shipping when there is a minimum price that must be met.
 That’s bonus sales for your business!

-By taking these tips onboard, you can offer customers the delivery experiences that hey want, while building efficient ecommerce shipping for your business.
-Small-to-medium sized businesses need to focus on creating a cost-effective and customer-centric post-purchase experience that can drive loyalty and repeat purchases, and to do this, delivery needs to be considered as an extension of the brand and customer experience.
+By taking these tips on board, you can offer customers the delivery experiences that they want, while building efficient ecommerce shipping for your business.
+Small-to-medium-sized businesses need to focus on creating a cost-effective and customer-centric post-purchase experience that can drive loyalty and repeat purchases.
+To do this, delivery needs to be considered as an extension of the brand and customer experience.